 These weighting factors are provided to HSE by the Office for National Statistics (ONS) along with the LFS dataset itself.

 Whilst the ONS provided weighting factors take account of non-response to the LFS itself, they do not account for non-response to individual questions within it, in particular the Workplace Injury and SWI survey modules' screening questions.
 In 2001/02, just over 5% of eligible respondents did not respond to either or both of the screening questions within the workplace injury and SWI survey modules (most of whom were unavailable for interview); in recent years this has increased to over 10%.
 Since this non-response is not accounted for in the standard LFS weighting procedure, an adjustment is made to the weights to take account of this non-response and provide more reliable estimates.

 For the non-response adjustments a procedure is implemented to identify demographic and employment-related variables and codes that best describe the pattern of response to the ill health and workplace injury screening questions.
 The procedure progressively splits the sample into groups between which the response rates differ to a statistically significant extent.
-The adjustment for non-response then involves multiplying the standard LFS weights by the reciprocal of the response rate within each of the groups identified.ONS revise the LFS weights (estimates for the population) following a census, and periodically between censuses.
+The adjustment for non-response then involves multiplying the standard LFS weights by the reciprocal of the response rate within each of the groups identified.ONS revise the LFS weights (estimates for the population) following a census.
+A new policy was introduced in 2016, to revise weights annually rather than periodically between censuses, providing users with the most up to date estimates.
+This generally involves revisions to the previous three years.
 HSE assess the impact on the work-related illness and workplace injury published estimates, and a judgement about the need to revise is made.
 Any subsequent revisions made are noted in the revision log.